 There is nothing worse than falling asleep immediately after a meal, so even a short outing after eating is helpful.
 When you are finished with the walk, stretch a little and then you can take your nap.

 How many times do we hear about starting new things “after the holidays?”
 Now is the time to make plans and take action.
 After Pesach the weather usually begins to warm up and you can plan now to start walking more—but be specific!

 How many times per week and what time each day?
 How long should your walk be and what course will you be following?
 If you prefer the gym, take out the membership now and plan now on which days you will be going and what time of the day.

 Immediately after Pesach is our busiest time here at The Wellness Clinic.
 It’s when we receive the most inquiries and when our schedule fills up.
-For those of you who “let it go” over Pesach and have been overeating during the Corona Pandemic, it pays to get a head start.
+For those of you who “let it go” over Pesach and have been overeating throughout the year, it pays to get a head start.
 We will help you design an individualized program that is geared toward restoring your health.
 Having the expertise and accountability we offer is a big plus to help you get started or restarted and be able to sustain your accomplishments.

 Good planning is always the key to success